-Undamped free vibrations with one and two degrees of freedom; Longitudinal, transverse and torsional vibrations; Torsional vibration with two and three rotor system.
-Damped free and forced vibrations with single and multi-degrees of freedom; Whirling of shafts and rotors; Vibration of geared systems; Vibration absorption, isolation and desolation, Vibration measuring instruments.
+Undamped free vibrations with one and two degrees of freedom; Longitudinal, transverse and torsional vibrations; Damped free and forced vibrations with single degrees of freedom; Whirling of shafts and rotors; Vibration of geared systems; Vibration absorption, isolation and disolation, Vibration measuring instruments.

-Study of cams and cam followers; Power transmission by belts, ropes and chains.
+Study of cams and cam followers; Power transmission by belts, ropes and chains; Clutches and brakes; Dynamometers.

-Study of gears and gears trains; Gyroscopes: principles and applications.
+Study of gears and gears trains; Study of governors; Gyroscopes: principles and applications.